 Binge eating disorder most often appears in teens and young adults.
 Both boys and girls can have it.
-It’s slightly less common than other eating disorders, but it too can harm health.
+It’s one of the most common eating disorders.
+About 4 million people in the United States have binge eating disorder.

 Binge eating means eating large amounts of food, much more than you need, in one sitting.
 Someone with binge eating disorder does this at least once a week over 3 months or more, and can’t seem to stop doing it.
 You may "zone out" while eating.
 Afterward, you feel shame, guilt, or other sad feelings.

 Unlike other eating disorders, a person who binge eats doesn't also purge (throw up) or over-exercise.
-This can lead to obesity and related risks, like diabetes or heart disease.
+This can lead to obesity and related risks, like diabetes, heart disease, stroke, gallbladder disease, and some types of cancer.
+Most people with binge eating disorder are overweight or obese.
+They often have a history of weight problems and weight fluctuations.

-Being obsessed with food this way can also add stress, spoil friendships, and exhaust mental energy.
+Being obsessed with food can also add stress, spoil friendships, and exhaust mental energy.

 Because people who binge eat tend to hide it, it makes it hard for a parent to find out.
 Signs include: